 The Two most Common Indicators of and Addiction are

 Using the substance to feel good.

 Need the substance to function.

 Often it takes a long time for someone to realize that his or her use has changed from 'wanting' to 'having to use' their particular substance.
 Every time you decide to stop and that this is the last time you use it.
 Yet you do not succeed.
 Something has changed in your brain that prevents you from stopping.
-It is at this juncture where seeking professional help with a drug addiction is of paramount importance.
+It is at this juncture that seeking professional help with drug addiction is of paramount importance.